 Per tradition, we teach most of our classes “Mysore-style” — with hands-on adjustments as each student needs.
 To the extent possible, silence is maintained during class.
 On the last day of the practice week (normally Friday), we offer led class where students are verbally led through the Primary series of Ashtanga yoga.
 In both types of class, beginning and experienced students practice side-by-side.

-Our teachers have years of experience teaching Ashtanga yoga, including participating in a special teachers' course at KPJAYI (George), as well as extensive observation of the teaching method.
-That said, we consider ourselves first and foremost Ashtanga practitioners, and our own yoga practice to be the foundation of any teaching we do.
+Through years of teaching Ashtanga yoga, as well as a special teachers' course at KPJAYI (George), our teachers have a thorough grounding in the Ashtanga teaching method.
+That said, we consider ourselves first and foremost Ashtanga practitioners, and our own yoga practice to be the foundation of the teaching we do.
 We know from experience that a daily Ashtanga practice supports good health, right action, discriminative discernment and self-understanding.
-We also understand its challenges.
-We find that daily morning practice in particular can “make you right” for the day ahead, and life in general.
+We also understand the challenges that may arise.

-George has had the great privilege of studying under Sri K. Pattabhi Jois and R. Sharath Jois.
-He has been practicing since 1996, with numerous trips to Mysore for further study.
-He received authorization to teach Ashtanga Yoga from Sri K. Pattabhi Jois in 2004 and currently has Level 2 Authorization from KPJAYI.
+George has had the great privilege of studying under Sri K. Pattabhi Jois and Paramaguru Sharath Jois.
+He has been practicing since 1996, with numerous trips to Mysore for further study, including most recently in the summer of 2018.
+He received authorization to teach Ashtanga Yoga from Sri K. Pattabhi Jois in 2004 and has Level 2 Authorization from KPJAYI.
 He founded Ashtanga Yoga Boston in 2007.
-He is very happy to be teaching morning class daily.
+He is very happy to be teaching morning class.
 With deep respect, his teaching is dedicated to the yoga tradition of Sri K. Pattabhi Jois.

 Michael is very excited to be teaching at AYB.
 He began practicing yoga in 2007 and has been practicing Ashtanga yoga daily since 2010.
 Michael has more than seven years’ teaching experience both in a class format and privately.
 He received his 200 hour RYT in July 2009.
 Michael has taken master classes with Sharath Jois and Manju Jois and a variety of other teachers.
 He was given his Sanskrit name Arjuna by his beloved teacher Lisa Asha Rapp.